sara-nl/spiderdocs/source/Pages/maintenances.rst

 Maintenances
 ************

 ..
-Tip:: To keep the system healthy we need sometimes to interrupt the service for maintenance.
+Tip:: To keep the system healthy we need sometimes to interrupt the platform for maintenance.
 In this page you will find:

-     * the current status of the service & the maintenances log
+     * the current status of the platform & the maintenances log
      * our downtime policy